mooshu1x2/goodgames/docker/README.md

    $ pip install docker-compose
    ```

-1. Register your GoogleCloud Account and make sure to ENABLE_CLOUD
+1. Register your GoogleCloud Account and make sure to update the `ENABLE_CLOUD`
-   in the goodgames backend service.
-Instructions can be found in the goodgames README.
+   environment variable in `docker/dev/django/container-start.sh`.

    Export your credentials file (named credentials.json) and place it in the
    docker/ directory.